Salwan Momika: Man who burned Quran killed in Sweden – DW – 01/30/2025

 Protesters in Iraq twice stormed the Swedish embassy in Baghdad in July 2023, setting fires within the compound on the second occasion.

-Sweden's intelligence service Sapo raised its threat level to four on a scale of five the following month, saying the country had become a "prioritized target" because of the Koran burnings.
+Sweden's intelligence service Sapo raised its threat level to four on a scale of five the following month, saying the country had become a "prioritized target" because of the Quran burnings.

 Momika last March sought asylum in Norway, which deported him back to Sweden several weeks later.